rawnly/vscode-icons-manager--electron/README.md

 # Run
-As we don't actually have a build phase you need to run this app via electron.

 #### ⚠️ This app currently works only on macOS

-- Clone this repo
-- Install all dependencies via "npm" or "yarn"
-- Run via "npm start" or "yarn start"
+Download the latest release [here](https://github.com/vscode-icons-desktop/releases/latest).

 # Known issues
 - After download you need to `cmd + click` on the dock icon to update it.
 - If the icon has been downloaded in the past the loading screen and the notification doesn't appear on the screen.
 (NOTE: This has been temporally fixed by deleting it after download.)

 # Contribute
 Contributors are always welcome!

-To ensure that your PR will be merged please follow the code-style
+How can i contribute?

+- Clone this repo
+- Install dependecies via `yarn` or `npm`
+- Do your changes
+- Create a new PR and push your stuff

 ## TODO before release
 <br />